Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry for elliptic curves

 For a point $v\in \Gamma_1$, the \emph{local degree of $\pi$ at $v$} is defined as follows.
 Choose a flag $f'$ adjacent to $\pi(v)$, and add the expansion factors of all flags $f$ adjacent to $v$ that map to $f'$:

-We define the \textit{harmonicity} or \textit{balancing condition} to be the fact that for each point $v\in \Gamma_1$, the local degree at $v$ is well defined (i.e. independent of the choice of $f'$).
+We define the \textit{harmonicity} or \textit{balancing condition} to be the fact that for each point $v\in \Gamma_1$, the local degree at $v$ is well defined (i.e., independent of the choice of $f'$).

-The \emph{degree} of a tropical cover is the sum over all local degrees of preimages of a point $a$, $d=\sum_{p\mapsto a} d_p$.
+The \emph{degree} of a tropical cover is the sum over all local degrees of preimages of a point $a$, $d=\sum_{p\mapsto a} d_p$ (here, we consider the map locally around a vertex of the source graph).
 By the balancing condition, this definition does not depend on the choice of $a\in \Gamma_2$.
-For a flag $f$ of $\Gamma_2$, let $\mu_f$ be the partition of expansion factors of the flags of $\Gamma_1$ mapping onto $f$.
+For a flag $f$ of the image graph $\Gamma_2$, let $\mu_f$ be the partition of expansion factors of the flags of the source graph $\Gamma_1$ mapping onto $f$.
 We call $\mu_f$ the \emph{ramification profile} above $f$.

-The tropical projective line, $\PP^1_{\TT}$, equals $\RR\cup \{\pm \infty\}$, a (nondegenerate) tropical elliptic curve $E_{\TT}$ is a circle with a fixed length.
+The tropical projective line, $\PP^1_{\TT}$, equals $\RR\cup \{\pm \infty\}$, a (nondegenerate) tropical elliptic curve~$E_{\TT}$ is a circle with a fixed length.